Working with prosecuting attorneys

 Assisting with investigations and prosecutions

 The Attorney General's Office assists prosecuting attorneys in complicated trials or are appointed as special prosecutors when there is a conflict of interest.
-This legal work saved counties more than $2.9 million in 2007.
+This important legal work saved counties approximately $2.5 million in 2012.

-Attorneys in the Public Safety Division handled 703 special prosecutions in 90 counties and St. Louis in 2007.
-They obtained nine first-degree murder convictions that resulted in seven sentences of life without parole and two death sentences.
+Attorneys in the Public Safety Division had 402 active special prosecutions pending in 88 counties and St. Louis at the end of 2012.
+They obtained ten first-degree murder convictions that resulted in nine sentences of life without parole and one death sentence.

 Prosecuting attorneys who have questions about a case or need assistance can e-mail Susan Boresi, chief counsel for the Public Safety Division.